st-mn/chainlink-sample-datafeed-process-e2e/README.md

 # Chainlink Sample Datafeed End-to-End Process

-This repository contains quick example of Chainlink Datafeed End-to-End Process.
+This project demonstrates Chainlink Datafeed End-to-End Process.
+It includes collection of repositories with sample  implementation of each step of the process, ranging from initial data source, through processing by chainlink node, until onboarded datafeed consumed in a sample smart contract on blockchain.

 ```mermaid
 graph LR;